 Tip: Don't worry about wai formalities!
 Thai people wai each other all the time and won't criticize your efforts.
 If you've got stuff in your hands, making any sort of bowing motion while lifting the hands will suffice for saying, "I acknowledge your wai and would love to return it but my hands are busy."
 Just remember to smile.

-Asking "How Are You Doing?" in Thai
+Asking "How Are You Doing?"

 Now that you know how to say hello in Thai, you can expand your greeting further by asking how someone is doing.
 This is optional, of course, but why not show off a little?